vitasdk-experiment/build/README.md

 It should NOT be `MinGW Makefiles` because the Makefiles will be called from the buildscript, which uses the shell.
 You should also set `HOST` if you specify `BUILD_DEPENDENCY` because `configure` of libelf cannot guess the host.

+# Adding a new component
+Specify variables you need.
+Replace `component` with the name of component file without suffix `.mk`.

+`component_CHECKPOINT`: the file or directory to check if the component is installed or prepared.
+If it doesn't exist, `install-weak-component` or `prepare-weak-component` will be blank.
+If it exists or is not specified, those targets are same with non-`weak` counterparts.

+`component_CONFIGURE`: the configure type. _configure_ means to generate `Makefile`.
+The available types are `CMake`, `script` (typically made with autoconf), and `vita-libs-gen`.
+It will not configure if it is not specified.

+`component_CONFIGURE_DEPENDENCY`: the targets which should be resolved before configure.
+It MUST not be set if the configure type is `vita-libs-gen`.

+`component_CONFIGURE_FLAGS`: the flags for configure.
+It MUST NOT be set if `component_CONFIGURE` is not set.

+`component_DEPENDENCY`: the targets which should be resolved before build.

+`component_OUTPUT`: the directory to output intermediate files.

+`component_SRC`: the source URL.
+The suffix determines how it should be handled.
+The supported suffixes are `.git`, `.tar.bz2`, `.tar.gz`, and `.tar.xz`.

+`component_SRC_REF`: the Git reference to the source, typically branch name or tag name.
+The default value is `master`.
+It should be commit number in SHA-1 if the source is not credible (i.e. the source is different from the source of this buildscript), but such a reference is currently not supported.
+It MUST NOT be set if the source is not Git.

+`component_SRC_SHA256`: the SHA-256 hash of the source package.
+You MUST set it for `.tar.bz2`, `.tar.gz` and `.tar.xz`, but NOT for `.git`.

+`component_TARGET_ALL`: the targets to build all in the component.
+The targets MUST be prefixed `all-component-`.
+Setting explicitly overrides the default target.

+`component_TAGRET_CLEAN`: the targets to clean the component.
+The targets MUST be prefixed `all-component-`.
+Setting explicitly overrides the default target.

+`component_TAGRET_INSTALL`: the targets to install the component.
+The targets MUST be prefixed `install-component-`.
+Setting explicitly overrides the default target.

+`component_TAGRET_PREPARE`: the targets to prepare the component for other components which depend on it.
+The targets must be prefixed `prepare-component-`.
+Setting explicitly overrides the default target.

+`component_TYPE`: the type of the component.
+The available types are `build`, `build-host`, `dependency`, and `target`. `build` is for the build machine. `build-host` is for the build and host machine. `dependency` is for the dependencies of the build and host tools. `target` is for the components for the target, namely PS Vita.